MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-maintenance-mode-overview.md

 ## Create Maintenance Schedule in the Web console

-The following procedures describes how to create a maintenance schedule for selected monitored objects for a future date in the Web console.
+The following procedure describes how to create a maintenance schedule for selected monitored objects for a future date in the Web console.

 1. Open a web browser on any computer and enter `http://<web host>/OperationsManager`, where *web host* is the name of the computer hosting the web console.